crusher-dev/documentation/docs/reference/sql/create-table.md

 ![Flow chart showing the syntax of the different column types](/img/docs/diagrams/columnTypeDef.svg)

-- `distinctValueEstimate` - optionally you can hint QuestDB how many distinct values this column is going to have.
-QuestDB will use this value to size data structures used to support [symbol](/docs/concept/symbol/).
-These data structures will resize themselves when necessary to allow QuestDB to function correctly.
+- `distinctValueEstimate` - optionally you can hint Crusher how many distinct values this column is going to have.
+Crusher will use this value to size data structures used to support [symbol](/docs/concept/symbol/).
+These data structures will resize themselves when necessary to allow Crusher to function correctly.
 Under-estimating symbol value count might result in drop of performance whereas over-estimating - in higher disk space and memory consumption.